jinx19/DCGAN-EMG-Dataset/README.md

 ## Usage

-1. Clone the repository.
+1. Clone this repository.
-2. Install the required libraries.
+2. Install the required libraries mentioned above.
-3. Pre-process the dataset to generate a training dataset using MATLAB and save it as train.csv (Run the Data_generation.m file).
+3. Pre-process the dataset using MATLAB to generate a training dataset and save it as `train.csv` (Run the `Data_generation.m` file).
 4. Train the DCGAN model.
-5. Generate artificial EMG signals and save them as test.csv.
+5. Generate artificial EMG signals and save them as `test.csv`.

+## Citation

+Citation for the dataset used in this project:

-Citation: C. Sapsanis, G. Georgoulas and A. Tzes, "EMG based classification of basic hand movements based on time-frequency features," 21st Mediterranean Conference on Control and Automation, 2013, pp. 716-722, doi: 10.1109/MED.2013.6608802.
+C. Sapsanis, G. Georgoulas and A. Tzes, "EMG based classification of basic hand movements based on time-frequency features," 21st Mediterranean Conference on Control and Automation, 2013, pp. 716-722, doi: 10.1109/MED.2013.6608802.

+Please consider citing the original dataset source if you use it in your work.